saucynandhu/bad-weather-app/README.md

 - CSS (poorly, on purpose)
 - JavaScript
 - A dash of regret
-- A bunch of images of the internet (might be breaking copyright laws)
+- A bunch of images I found on the internet (might be breaking copyright laws)

 ## 🚀 How to Run